speric/google-define/README.markdown

 **Use**
 	GoogleDefine::define("tasty")

 Returns an Array of the `<li>` elements from [http://www.google.com/search?q=define%3Atasty](http://www.google.com/search?q=define%3Atasty), with the HTML stripped (except for quotings).
-If there is no definition for the word given, an empty Array will be returned.
+If there are no definitions for the word given, an empty Array will be returned.